 WIRE ROPE IS A MACHINE.
 Understand and respect it.

-Like any machine, it needs proper care and maintenance for optimal safety and long service life.
-For a better understanding of wire rope we highly recommend the Wire Rope Users Manual by the Wire Rope Technical Board.
+Like any machine, wire rope requires proper care and maintenance for optimal safety and long service life.
+For a better understanding of wire rope, we highly recommend the Wire Rope Users Manual by the Wire Rope Technical Board.

 The load which a new wire rope may handle under given operating conditions and at an assumed design factor.
 A design factor of five is chosen most frequently for wire rope.
 (Operating loads not to exceed 20% of catalog breaking strength).
 Operating loads may have to be reduced when life, limb, or valuable property are at risk, or other than new wire rope is used.
 A design factor of 10 is usually chosen when wire rope is used to carry personnel.
 (Operating loads not to exceed 10% of catalog breaking strength).
 Responsibility for choosing a design factor with the user.

 Attachments must have at least the same work load limit as the wire rope used.